Secure CheckoutPersonal information is secured with SSL technology.

 - Provides reader with evidence-based strategies to promote officer wellness

-- Written by established scholars and professionals in a law enforcement context
+- Written by established scholars and professionals from a law enforcement context

 Forensic Psychologists, Law Enforcement Officers, Criminologists, and Policy Makers.
 Students in Psychology, Criminal Justice, and Police Wellness programs at community colleges or universities